QuentinRa/blog.quentinra.dev/games/game-engines/index.md

 And when the user closes the game, we are **disposing** of everything.

-> In a lot of libraries and even in game engine, you can find reference to this with methods called `render` or `update`.
+> In a lot of libraries and even inside game engines, you can find references to this with methods called `render` or `update`.

  <hr class="sl">